 Modern Slavery and Human Trafficking Act Statement

-As part of its wider Corporate Social Responsibility, Axminster Tool Centre Ltd believes that everyone has the right to work in an environment free from harassment, abuse or unprofessional conduct.
-This belief extends to our Suppliers, wherever they may be located.
-Axminster Tools & Machinery are proud to support their employees in creating a safe workspace that's free from harassment or bullying.
+As part of its wider Corporate Social Responsibility Policy, Axminster Tool Centre Ltd believes that everyone has the right to work in an environment free from harassment, abuse or unprofessional conduct.
+This belief extends to our suppliers, wherever they may be located.

-We undertake to audit a percentage of our suppliers every year, either ourselves or with the assistance of our Agents on the ground in the Far East.
+As such we undertake to audit a percentage of our suppliers every year, either ourselves or with the assistance of our Agents on the ground in the Far East.
 All new suppliers are required to agree to respect our values and to work closely with us to prevent slavery in all its guises within our supply chain.
-We have provided all of our suppliers with a statement of conformity to our ethical policy.
+We have provided all our suppliers with a statement of conformity to our ethical policy.

-An important element of the company’s regular visits to the Far East (once every 2 years currently) is inspections of factories in person by one or both of our Procurement Manager and our Product Manager.
+An important element of the company's regular visits to the Far East (Previously once every 2 years moving to yearly as of 2024) ) is inspections of factories in person by one or both of our Procurement Manager and our Product Manager.

 Diversity and Social Mobility